Phantom of Heilbronn

-The Phantom of Heilbronn, often alternatively referred to as the "Woman Without a Face", was a hypothesized unknown female serial killer whose existence was inferred from DNA evidence found at numerous crime scenes in Austria, France and Germany from 1993 to 2009.
-The six murders among these included that of police officer Michèle Kiesewetter, in Heilbronn, Germany, on 25 April 2007.
+The Phantom of Heilbronn, often alternatively referred to as the Woman Without a Face, was a hypothesized unknown female serial killer whose existence was inferred from DNA evidence found at numerous crime scenes in Austria, France and Germany from 1993 to 2009.
+The six murders among these included that of police officer Michèle Kiesewetter in Heilbronn, Germany, on 25 April 2007.

 The only connection between the crimes was the presence of DNA from a single female, which had been recovered from 40 crime scenes, ranging from murders to burglaries.
 In late March 2009, investigators concluded that there was no "phantom criminal", and the DNA had already been present on the cotton swabs used for collecting DNA samples; it belonged to a woman who worked at the factory where they were made.

 Investigation

-An analysis of the mitochondrial DNA from samples collected in Austria showed characteristics most often found among people in Eastern Europe and neighbouring Russia.
+An analysis of the mitochondrial DNA from samples collected in Austria showed characteristics most often found among people in Eastern Europe and Russia.
 This was not discovered in the German investigations, as, at the time, DNA could only be used to determine few attributes, such as sex.
 Since at least 2008, some officers suspected that the evidence was misleading, and the DNA presence was due to contamination, which was confirmed in 2009.

 The investigations were concentrated in a special task force named Parkplatz ("parking lot") at the Heilbronn police department.
 In January 2009, the reward for clues regarding the whereabouts of the Phantom was increased to €300,000.

 The existence of the Phantom had been doubted earlier, but in March 2009, the case took a new turn when, while trying to identify a corpse, investigators found the Phantom's female DNA in fingerprints on a male asylum seeker's application.
 They subsequently came to the conclusion that there was no mysterious criminal and the laboratory results were due to contamination of the cotton swabs used for DNA probing.
 Although sterile, the swabs were not certified for human DNA collection.

 The cotton swabs used by many state police departments were found to have been contaminated before shipping.
 It was found that the contaminated swabs all came from the same factory, which employed several Eastern European women who fit the type the DNA was assumed to match.
 The Bavarian police obtained their swabs from a different factory, which explains why no DNA of the supposed Phantom was ever found in Bavaria, although that state is close to many of the crime scenes where this DNA was found.

 Associated crimes

-The "Phantom's DNA" was found in samples collected at the sites of, or on evidence related to, the following crimes:
+The Phantom's DNA was "found" in samples collected at the sites of, or on evidence related to, the following crimes: